How to narrate a PowerPoint presentation

 • Multi-language narration: tap into the massive audience of foreign language speakers by creating and repurposing videos in different languages.
 Select languages like Spanish, French, Japanese, Hindi, German, and many more, from the AI voice and accent generator in Clipchamp for work.

-With these three easy audio narrations methods, anyone can create impressive work videos.
-Continue learning how to record your PowerPoint with webcam and further enhance your video presentations with Clipchamp video editor.
+With these four easy audio narrations methods, anyone can create impressive work videos.
+Continue learning how to record your PowerPoint with webcam and further edit video presentations.

 Get started making video presentations for your business with Clipchamp for work or download the Microsoft Clipchamp Windows app.